squat/modulus/README.md

 See the [WireGuard README](https://github.com/squat/modulus/blob/master/wireguard/README.md) for detailed instructions.

 ## Distribution
 After compiliation, Modulus installs all the compiled assets and caches them on disk.
 Modulus also automatically tries to upload your compiled kernel modules to S3 so that you can compile the drivers once and reuse them across multiple machines.
-To enable this functionality, provide the following environment variables to the Modulus daemonset:
+To enable this functionality, provide the following environment variables to the Modulus DaemonSet:

 ```
 AWS_ACCESS_KEY_ID=<your-aws-access-key-id>